jithesh-code/Adobe-Add-on-Final/Adobe Add-on Final/AI Looker analyzer/README.md

 ### **Step 4: Copy Insights to Clipboard**

-Click **📋 Copy** to reuse the insights in your campaign plan or report.
+Click **Copy** to reuse the insights in your campaign plan or report.

 ## **Technical Requirements**